kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 c'<sub>t</sub> = tanh(W<sub>c</sub>x<sub>t</sub> + R<sub>c</sub>h<sub>t-1</sub> + b<sub>W<sub>c</sub></sub> + b<sub>R<sub>c</sub></sub>) |
 c<sub>t</sub> = f<sub>t</sub> ◦ c<sub>t-1</sub> + i<sub>t</sub> ◦ c'<sub>t</sub> |
 h<sub>t</sub> = o<sub>t</sub> ◦ tanh(c<sub>t</sub>) |

+Similarly, σ is the sigmoid operator and ◦ is pointwise multiplication.
+But now we have four kernel weights (Wi, Wf and Wo, Wc) and four recurrent weights (Ri, Rr, and Rh).
+For each multiplication, we have biases (...).
+Suppose the input xt is a vector with inputSize elements (it is actually a transposed vector or a inputSize x 1 matrix to make the equation reasonable) and ht is a vector with hiddenSize elements (should be a transposed vector that same with the xt).
+So, the W weights are in the shape of (hiddenSize, inputSize) and R weights are of (hiddenSize, hiddenSize).
+Biases are always in (hiddenSize, 1).
+Note, this formula represents a double bias senario, meaning for each weights by input multiplication, we will apply a bias addition.
+There are other types of computation of only applying bias on R or W.

+The above explanation is based on CUDNN implementation which directly determined the parameters (all weights and biases) are laided out.
+Whereas, in Keras, the matrix vector computation is like xtTWT, meaning the W and R kenrels are stored in a tranposed style compared to CUDNN, this causes main confusion when porting the Keras code to CUDNN.

+Let's focus on the Keras GRU layer for now, the kernel/recurrent weights will be concatenated and laid out as (inputSize, 4xhiddenSize) while the recurent will be (hiddenSize, 4xhiddenSize).
+Suppose we have And it also shows the configuration of GRU layer.

 ```python
 lstm = layers.LSTM(hidden_size, time_major=True,